MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!IMPORTANT]
 > Please see this [update on Microsoft Edge channel releases](https://blogs.windows.com/msedgedev/2020/03/20/update-stable-channel-releases/).

-## Version 84.0.0.0: June 1
+## Version 84.0.522.11: June 2

 ### Feature updates

 - This version of Microsoft Edge provides improved site list download times for Internet Explorer mode.
 We've reduced download delay for the Internet Explorer mode site list to 0 seconds (down from a 60-second wait) in the absence of a cached site list.
 We've also added group policy support for cases when Internet Explorer mode home page navigations need to be delayed until the site list is downloaded.
+For more information, see the [DelayNavigationsForInitialSiteListDownload](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#delaynavigationsforinitialsitelistdownload) policy.

-- Microsoft Edge supports browser sign-In for "run as administrator" on Windows 10.
-This administrator level support will help customers running Microsoft Edge on Windows server or in remote-desktop and sandbox scenarios.
+- Microsoft Edge now allows users to sign-into the browser when it's "run as administrator" on Windows 10.
+This will help customers running Microsoft Edge on Windows server or in remote-desktop and sandbox scenarios.

-- Now it's easier to access tabs and the address bar while in full screen mode.
-You can use your mouse and don't have to exit full screen.
+- Microsoft Edge now provides full mouse support when in full screen mode.
+Now you can use your mouse to access tabs, the address bar, and other items without having to exit full screen mode.

 - Online purchase improvement.
 Add custom nicknames to saved debit or credit cards.
 Now you can distinguish and differentiate your credit cards when making online purchases.
 Nicknaming your debit or credit cards lets you choose the correct card when using autofill to select a payment method.

-- TLS/1.0 and TLS/1.1 is disabled by default.
+- TLS/1.0 and TLS/1.1 are disabled by default.
 To help discover impacted sites, you can set the *edge://flags/#display-legacy-tls-warnings* flag to cause Microsoft Edge to display a non-blocking "Not Secure" notice when loading pages that require legacy TLS protocols.
-The [SSLMinVersion](https://docs.microsoft.com/deployedge/microsoft-edge-policies#sslversionmin) permits re-enabling of TLS/1.0 and TLS/1.1.
+The [SSLVersionMin](https://docs.microsoft.com/deployedge/microsoft-edge-policies#sslversionmin) policy permits re-enabling of TLS/1.0 and TLS/1.1.
 This policy will remain available until at least Microsoft Edge version 88.
 For more information, see [Site compatibility-impacting changes coming to Microsoft Edge](https://docs.microsoft.com/microsoft-edge/web-platform/site-impacting-changes).

 - Collections improvements: